narodkebabci/UCD-cancer-data-lab/content/vacancies/vacancies.md

 For PhD students:
 - Irish Research Council typically have an [annual funding call](https://research.ie/funding-category/postgraduate/)
-- Additionaly, UCD School of Computer Science have [regular calls for PhD Scholarships](https://www.ucd.ie/cs/phdvacancies/ucdschoolofcomputersciencephdscholarships2022round2/).
+- Additionally, UCD School of Computer Science have [regular calls for PhD Scholarships](https://www.ucd.ie/cs/phdvacancies/ucdschoolofcomputersciencephdscholarships2022round2/).
 The UCD School of Computer Science PhD fellowships are only suitable for those with strong computational / data science skills, while other fellowships are open to those from different academic backgrounds (e.g. those with a primary degree in biology).